-This device is available in the 32-lead LQFP package and will operate over the industrial temperature range of -40° C to $+85^{\circ}$ C.
+This device is available in the 64-lead TQFP package and will operate over the industrial temperature range of -40°C to +85°C. An evaluation board is available to facilitate the product evaluation process

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.
 All trademarks are the property of their respective owners.